chrisreedio/socialment/README.md

 ##### Socialment Configuration

+###### Provider Configuration

+> [!WARNING]
+> This method of provider configuration is now deprecated and will be removed in a future release.
+>
+> Configuring providers in your panel configuration has many advantages and is the recommended method.

 Whether you're using the default providers or adding your own, you'll need to configure them in the `socialment.php` config file.